 Use this template letter to send to your servicing bank to find out who owns your loan:

-Enter your name of all persons on your home title
+List the names of all persons on your home title

-Address of home and Loan Number
+Address of home

 Address the letter to your Servicing Bank